theplenoh/scibx-bookmarks/README.md

 3. To run the installer, open `https://{$your-server}/scibx-bookmarks/setup.php` page via your web browser.
 4. Enter all the necessary information in the form.
 5. Click 'Submit' to run the installer.
+6. After the installation completes, you should be able to access the application via the URL `https://{$your-server}/scibx-bookmarks`.

 ## SQL Table Info.
 ### Table `bookmarks_entries`